anu-raj-16/Car-Rental-/README.md

 - As a user, I want to be able to look at my total revenue.
 - As a user, I want to be able to save all the cars in my car rental, all available cars, which cars have been rented out and the total revenue (if I so choose).
 - As a user, I want to be able to load the cars in my car rental, all available cars, which cars had been rented out and the total revenue from my file (if I so choose).

+# Instructions for End User

+- You can "add multiple Xs to a Y", in this case, add cars to the agency by clicking on the button with an icon labelled 'add'.
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the button with an icon labelled 'remove'.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the button with an icon labelled 'Rent'.
+- You can generate the third required action related to the user story "adding multiple Xs to a Y" by clicking on the button with an icon labelled 'Return'.
+- You can locate my visual component by looking at the icons used for the buttons.
+- You can save the state of my application by clicking on the button with an icon having a floppy disk and tick mark.
+- You can reload the state of my application by clicking on the button with an icon labelled 'Load'.